-Board on June 22, 2006 and signed by all the MOA representatives by July 25, 2006.
-Based on storage conditions and expected reservoir inflows, it was agreed that CAW would maintain minimum flows in the Carmel River at the Sleepy Hollow Weir of 10 cfs in June through September and 8 cfs during the period from October through December 2005.
-The 2006 MOA included terms to limit CAW diversions at San Clemente Dam during low-flow periods, except during an emergency, as defined in SWRCB Order WRO 2002-0002, allow production from CAW's Russell Wells at a maximum rate of 0.5 cfs, and limit operation of CAW wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods and require CAW to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production.
+However, because of critically-dry inflow and persistent low-flow conditions, the 2007 MOA was extended through January 31, 2008.
+Based on storage conditions and expected reservoir inflows, it was agreed that CAW would maintain minimum flows in the Carmel River below San Clemente Dam at the District's Sleepy Hollow Weir gaging station of 6.0 cubic feet per second (cfs) in May, 4.0 cfs during June and July, and 3.0 cfs from August through December 2007.
+Given the critically-dry streamflow conditions that were projected, Los Padres Reservoir was expected to stop spilling in May.
+CAW had already ceased diversions from most of its wells upstream of the Narrows in April, when Carmel River flow at the District's Don Juan gaging station in Garland Park dropped below 20 cfs for five consecutive days.
+No surface water diversions from San Clemente Reservoir were planned for the MOA period although the 2007 MOA did include terms to limit CAW diversions at San Clemente Dam during lowflow periods, except during an emergency, as defined in SWRCB Order WRO 2002-0002.
+As was the case in 2006, the 2007 MOA allowed production from CAW's Russell Wells at a maximum rate of 0.5 cfs; limited operation of CAW wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods; and required CAW to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production.